leftCoast/LC_lilParser/README.md

    char  pathBuff[PATH_CHARS];                     // A buffer to hold the full path to the new folder.

    if (ourParser.numParams()) {                    // If they typed in somethng past the command.
-      param = ourParser.getnextParam();            // We get the first parameter, assume its the new folder's name. strcpy(pathBuff,wd);                         // Start building up the full path.
+      param = ourParser.getNextParam();            // We get the first parameter, assume its the new folder's name. strcpy(pathBuff,wd);                         // Start building up the full path.
 Starting with working directory. strcat(pathBuff,charBuff);                   // Add in the user's parameter. if (!SD.mkdir(pathBuff)) {                   // If we can not create the folder.